tdauth/wc3-mock-system/README.md

 Download [this example map](./wc3tauntsystem1.0.w3x) to try the system.

+## Standard Chat Commands

+By default, the system provides some useful chat commands for taunting.

+* `-taunts`: Displays all available taunts and corresponding chat commands to the player.
+* `-mute/unmute X`: Mutes/unmutes taunts from player(s) X.
+* `-muted`: Lists muted players.

 ## Features

 * Easy to use without any dependencies or much effort.